jxxcarlson/elm-graph/README.md

-# Chart
+# SimpleChart

-Chart is a bare-bones package for rendering line and bar charts.
+SimpleChart is a bare-bones package for rendering line and bar charts.

 ![(Demo image in GitHub Repo)](demo.png)